 Topsy Debbi has growing requirements similar to those of most other succulents.
 It prefers lots of sun and warmth and only a moderate amount of water.
-The succulent doesn't have any serious issues with pests or diseases.
-However, overwatering can leave it vulnerable to root rot and other disease.
-Also, keep an eye out for common plant pests, including mealybugs and scale, which might hide out in the crevices of its leaves.

 To start your succulent off right, ensure that it’s planted in well-draining soil.
 It will grow and look its best when planted in the garden.
 But if you live outside of its growing zones, plant the succulent in a container that you can bring indoors for the winter.
 Plan to water when the soil dries out, fertilize annually, and separate crowded plants as needed.

 Topsy Debbi prefers to grow in full sun, meaning at least six hours of direct sunlight on most days.
 Too little light can result in a leggy plant, rather than the tight rosette it’s known for.
 However, the succulent will appreciate some shade from the harsh afternoon sun, especially in the warmest parts of its growing zones, to protect it from sunburn.